CocytusDEDI/MMSpellbook/README.md

 - Use the code in `player.gd` example in the examples folder.
 This code should be used alongside your already existing player code

 ## Missing features / Issues
-- No error handling between GDScript and MMSpellbook
+- No visual customisation.
+Currently using a ball as a placeholder

 ## Debugging
 Start Godot via the terminal so you can see detailed error messages.